On ‘The Voice,’ three women with ties to Anne Arundel County sing for Team Legend

 Her first appearance on “The Voice” was announced, literally, on the Severna Park High morning announcements in September.

-“I heard a big yell from the chorus room,” recalled Angela Germanos, a drama and French teacher who directed Parijita when she played the lead in last year’s musical, “Freaky Friday.”
+“I heard a big yell from the chorus room,” recalled Angela Germanos, a drama and French teacher who got to know Parijita when she played the lead in last year’s musical, “Freaky Friday.”
 “They were screams of delight.
 All her friends admire Parijita so much.”

 Across the school, students are conveying their enthusiasm by wearing “Team Parijita” T-shirts, gathering for watch parties at Sullivan’s Cove and searching for reminders of their missing classmate.